 Nurs 500, 520, 522, 524.

-NURS 542 Health & Illness in Women
+NURS 542 Health & Illness in Women The focus of this course is primary care of women throughout the lifespan (adolescence through aging adult).
+For each developmental stage, the course examines health promotion and disease prevention, psychosocial issues, sexuality, and treatment of select diseases.
+The student applies, synthesizes and evaluates content from nursing theory and sciences in the clinical practice setting.
+Requires clinical experience of 168 hours with an approved preceptor.
+Students may work with patients from across the lifespan, but the focus of the clinical is women's health.
+Prerequisites: Nurs 500, 520, 522, 524.

 NURS 544 Health & Illness in Adults

 NURS 600 Mental Healthcare for APRNs

 NURS 602 Theoretical & Conceptual Foundation

 NURS 604 Promote Health/Vulnerable People

 NURS 606 Research I

 NURS 608 Transition to Practice

 NURS 698 Final Project Research & Writing

-other requirements have been satisfied.
+while finishing research and writing for the final project.
+Should be taken only after all other requirements have been satisfied.
 Can be repeated.